anagha-microsoft/databricks-workshops/msready2019/README.md

 # 2.0.
 Provisioning
 If you are Ready Winter 2019 lab attendee, you can skip this session as the environment will be pre-provisioned for you.<br>
 For everyone else, here is provisioning guidance:<br>
-1. Create a resource group
+1. Create a resource group<br>
 2a.
-Create a storage account (gen1) in your resource group, same Azure region 2b.
-Create containers (staging, raw, curated) - this is detailed in the notebooks.
+Create a storage account (gen1) in your resource group, same Azure region<br>
+2b.
+Create containers (staging, raw, curated) - this is reiterated in the notebooks<br>
 3a.
-Create an Azure Event Hub namespace in your resource group - standard tier with 4 throughput units, same Azure region 3b.
-Create an Azure Event Hub within the namespace called nyc-aeh-topic, with 2 partitions 3c.
-Create a consumer group called nyc-aeh-topic-streaming-cg 4a.
-Create a Databricks workspace in your resource group, same Azure region 4b.
-Create a Databricks cluster with 5 workers of SKU standard DS3v2 The rest of the steps are detailed in the Databricks notebooks.
+Create an Azure Event Hub namespace in your resource group - standard tier with 4 throughput units, same Azure region<br>
+3b.
+Create an Azure Event Hub within the namespace called nyc-aeh-topic, with 2 partitions<br>
+3c.
+Create a consumer group called nyc-aeh-topic-streaming-cg<br>
+4a.
+Create a Databricks workspace in your resource group, same Azure region<br>
+4b.
+Create a Databricks cluster with 5 workers of SKU standard DS3v2<br>
+The rest of the steps are detailed in the Databricks notebooks.<br>

 # 3.0.
 What next?
 Import the DBC at https://github.com/anagha-microsoft/databricks-workshops/blob/master/msready2019/dbc/streaming-delta-lab.dbc into your workspace.
 The notebooks are numbered, start from the very first notebook and run through all the notebooks.